jondot/pcwr/README.md

 ```

 Not bad for a low-resource VM.
 Lets switch to JRuby and `trinidad`, which is a an embedded tomcat servlet container.
-If you're running this on your box, note that I've warmed up the JVM first so that JITting will get us nicer performance numbers (you can too by running around a couple 10K requests first):
+If you're running this on your box, note that I've warmed up the JVM first so that JITing will get us nicer performance numbers (you can too by running around a couple 10K requests first):

 ```
 # after running 80K requests in chunks of 20K, the last batch